sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ### Field Discoveries

-Experimentation is the key to scientific progress, and through your experiences and findings in the field youíve discovered new skills and data.
+Experimentation is the key to scientific progress, and through your experiences and findings in the field you√≠ve discovered new skills and data.
 At 2nd level you gain one field discovery of your choice.
 Field discoveries are detailed at the end of the class description.
 The Field Discoveries column of the Artificer table shows when you learn more field discoveries.
 Unless otherwise noted, you can gain each field discovery only once.

 ### Artificer Archetype